sounakss7/DATA-ANALYSIS_SELF/README.md

 In the above project the information of students and sections and their name is also shown through graphical charts.
 Data manipulation is also done during the analysis where a student name is replaced and shown in the above project.
 #
 ![image 5](plot5.png)
-It is a linear chart that is showing the distrubtion of students and section
+chart 1:It is a linear chart that is showing the distrubtion of students and section

 ![image 2](plot2.png)
- It is a stem plot that is imported from matplotlib module of python that shows the distribution of students and section
+chart2: It is a stem plot that is imported from matplotlib module of python that shows the distribution of students and section

 ![image 3](plot3.png)
- It is a histrogram chart with the bin value of 10 and cummmulative of -1 that is imported from the matplotlib modelule of python that shows the distribution of students and section
+chart3: It is a histrogram chart with the bin value of 10 and cummmulative of -1 that is imported from the matplotlib modelule of python that shows the distribution of students and section

 ![image 4](plot4.png)
- It is a line chart that is imported from matplotlib module of python that shows the distribution of students and section
+ chart4: It is a line chart that is imported from matplotlib module of python that shows the distribution of students and section

 ![image 1](plot1.png)
- It is a linear chart that is showing the distrubtion of students name  and section
+chart5: It is a linear chart that is showing the distrubtion of students name  and section